emcon33/Virtualization-on-ROSA/readme.md

 #19 WIP Import a VM into Virtualization on ROSA
-(this requires a vSphere or VMC cluster image to import by MTV) Virtualizaiton on ROSA vid 3 import VM https://www.youtube.com/watch?v=5zossjikJm8&t=1s MTV Migration tool overview: https://www.youtube.com/watch?v=Fid24-qHHtU
+(this requires a vSphere or VMC cluster image to import by MTV)

+Virtualizaiton on ROSA vid 3 import VM https://www.youtube.com/watch?v=5zossjikJm8&t=1s

+MTV Migration tool overview: https://www.youtube.com/watch?v=Fid24-qHHtU

 #20 WIP: Ansible Automaing VM Management on OCP-Virt (applies to ROSA)

 VM migration to OCP-Virt and Ansible https://www.youtube.com/watch?v=GZFhJerI9bo

-Virtual Machines create a highly persistent image inside a K8s cluster that typically works to abstract out unique elements from a container.
+Partner Solutions that work with ROSA, subject to partner support statements and documentation Virtual Machines create a highly persistent image inside a K8s cluster that typically works to abstract out unique elements from a container.
 This will often bring up the need for cross AZ replication and backup of images to avoid loss of a stateful OS Image with all associated application elements.
 Red Hat has several ecosystem partners that assist with data proteciton of VM's.
 Live Migration of VM's also works with storage partners though local EBS is supported.
 Here is a sample of the Ecosystem Partners that work with Virtualization on ROSA.

 #21 Eco Partner Data Protection: Trelio Data Protection

 Backup VM https://www.youtube.com/watch?v=lhXuW2ERKiA

 Restore VM https://www.youtube.com/watch?v=IGeDT0sNu-Q

 #22 Eco Partner: Kasten Veeam Data Protection